JoeGreiner/FiltersAndMorphologicalOpsDemo/README.md

 ---

 ## Especially Recommended Further Resources
+* Of course, this list is highly subjective, and by no means complete or exhaustive.

 ### General
 * [Pete Bankhead's "Introduction to Bioimage Analysis"](https://bioimagebook.github.io/README.html)
 * [Pete Bankhead's "Introduction to Bioimage Analysis"](https://bioimagebook.github.io/README.html) (I know it's duplicate, but it is <b>that</b> good!)